neurogenetics/GWAS-pipeline/README.md

 ### Imputed genotype data

-This is the .vcf file that is the output from the imputation server
+This is the .vcf file that is the output from the imputation server.

+They should be in this format chr$CHNUM.dose.vcf.gz

 ### Running the GWAS